kshen3778/seqenv/README.md

     $ pip install biom-format
     $ pip install requests

-If you are on a machine that does not authorize you to install packages like that you can try to install them only for your user:
+If you are on a machine that does not authorize you to install packages like that you can try to install them by adding the `--user` option.

-    $ pip install --user biopython
-    $ pip install --user sh
-    $ pip install --user pandas
-    $ pip install --user tqdm
-    $ pip install --user biom-format
-    $ pip install --user requests

 If you are using a python manager such as pyenv, don't forget to rehash the binary links at the end: